nextcloud/end_to_end_encryption_rfc/RFC.md

 1. The file has to be shared via the [OCS](https://docs.nextcloud.com/server/13/developer_manual/core/ocs-share-api.html) sharing API to the recipient
 2. Generate a new metadata key
-3. The recipient is added to the recipients array with
+3. The recipient is added to the users array with
   - userId
   - certificate
-4. Add/replace the new metadata-key of every recipient in the recipients-list.
+4. Add/replace the new metadata-key of every user in the users-list.
-   The metadata-key is encrypted with the recipient's public key.
+   The metadata-key is encrypted with the user's public key.
 5. The SHA-256 hash of the metadata-key is added to the keyChecksum array.

 #### Remove someone from an existing share